Should you refinance or reprice your home loan?

 Is it really such a clear-cut decision to opt for refinancing or repricing when your existing home loan is soon exiting its lock-in period?
 Are interest rates the only factor that you should be considering?

-What key factors should they analyse in order to make a sound decision, and what options are available to them?
-Let’s find out:
+What key factors should you analyse in order to make a sound decision, and what options are available?

 1. Tenure of the loan